 Educational visits are a vital part of bringing first hand experience into many aspects of the curriculum.
 Every year group is offered an opportunity to take part in learning beyond the classroom which is carefully monitored and supervised.
 This provides opportunities to stimulate and deepen learning and for the development of spirituality.
 In order to facilitate this the Academy fund class visits and the school mini bus enables us to take our children to many places.

-All children are given the opportunity to participate in residential outdoor activity visits in years 5 and 6 in England and France.
+All children are given the opportunity to participate in residential outdoor activity visits in years 5 and 6 in England.
 In KS2, children visit different places of Worship to develop an understanding of our diverse community.
 Previously children have visited China, France, Italy, Poland, Belgium, Spain and Greece.
 We plan to continue our European Visits.

 We strive to create a positive environment for learning and we provide for individual differences in the classroom, adapting our teaching methods, through careful selection of a wide range of teaching materials.
 Some children need special help and “are extremely well supported” (Ofsted 2012) because they find it difficult to grasp new concepts, others because they show outstanding skill in an area of the curriculum.
 Specialist help may be given in the classroom wherever possible, but there can be occasions when individual or group work is more appropriate.
 Resources to support children with SEN are regularly evaluated and updated.